flarelabstfx/Grail-Visualisation/README.md

 	texdoc tikz

-Run my tikz program using the test file containing example grail output (navigate terminal to the directory where it is first):
+Run my tikz program using a test file (for some number N) containing example grail output (navigate terminal to the directory where it is first):

-	./Program ./test

-Alternativly you can run this to test the other grail output:

-	./Program ./test_copy
+	bash Program testN.txt

 Convert tikz code (.tex file) into a pdf (will also create a useless .aux and .log file that you can ignore):

 	pdflatex PATH_OF_TEX_FILE

 #### Info about files:

-- test & test_copy: A sample output file from grail that describes a finite automaton that can be used as the input for Program.
-The 'test' file is an example of an automaton that works well with the algorithm to produce a nice diagram, test_copy is an example of one that works less well and thus can be used to figure out improvment on the current basic algorithm (more info below).
+- testN.txt: Sample output files from grail that describe a finite automaton that can be used as the input for Program.
+Some test files are examples of automata that work well with the algorithm to produce a nice diagram, while others are examples of those that work less well and thus can be used to figure out improvment on the current basic algorithm (more info below).

 - Program: Takes in grail file output as input (argument #1) and creates a tikz code file (result.tex) that describes how to constrct a visual representation of the finite automaton (more about the algorithm below).
 It then converts the tikz code into a pdf image (result.pdf) and displays the pdf (the convertion and displaying of the pdf can be easily disabled by commenting out the last two lines of the code).